jtgsystems/claude-engineer/Claude-Eng-v2/readme.md

 11. CODEEDITORMODEL: Perform specialized code editing tasks with high precision.
 12. CODEEXECUTIONMODEL: Analyze code execution results and provide insights.

-These tools allow Claude to interact with the file system, manage project structures, gather information from the web, perform advanced code editing, and execute code safely.
+These tools allow AI Engineer to interact with the file system, manage project structures, gather information from the web, perform advanced code editing, and execute code safely.

 ### 🖼️ Image Analysis

-Claude Engineer now supports image analysis capabilities.
+AI Engineer now supports image analysis capabilities.
 To use this feature:

 1. Type 'image' when prompted for input.
 2. Drag and drop your image file into the terminal or provide the file path.
 3. Provide a prompt or question about the image.
-4. Claude will analyze the image and respond to your query.
+4. AI Engineer will analyze the image and respond to your query.

-This feature enables Claude to assist with tasks involving visual data, such as analyzing diagrams, screenshots, or any other images relevant to your development work.
+This feature enables AI Engineer to assist with tasks involving visual data, such as analyzing diagrams, screenshots, or any other images relevant to your development work.

 ### 🛡️ Error Handling and Recovery

-Claude Engineer implements robust error handling and recovery mechanisms:
+AI Engineer implements robust error handling and recovery mechanisms:

 1. Graceful handling of API errors and network issues.
 2. Automatic retries for transient failures.